External Ids for RAB21 Gene

 Previous GeneCards Identifiers for RAB21 Gene

 This gene belongs to the Rab family of monomeric GTPases, which are involved in the control of cellular membrane traffic.
 The encoded protein plays a role in the targeted trafficking of integrins via its association with integrin alpha tails.
-As a consequence, the encoded protein is involved in the regulation of cell adhesion and migration. [provided by RefSeq, Aug 2013]
+As a consequence, the encoded protein is involved in the regulation of cell adhesion and migration.
+Expression of this gene is associated with a poor prognosis for glioma patients.
+This gene is downregulated by the tumor suppressor miR-200b, and miRNA-200b is itself downregulated in glioma tissues. [provided by RefSeq, Nov 2015]

 GeneCards Summary for RAB21 Gene